2015 Houston Astros season

 The 2015 Houston Astros season was the 54th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 51st as the Astros, third in both the American League (AL) and AL West division, and 16th season at Minute Maid Park.
 They entered the season having finished in fourth place in the AL West with a 70–92 record, breaking a string of three consecutive seasons with at least 106 losses, and most successful season to date since joining the American League.

 The 2015 season was the first for A. J. Hinch as manager, the 23rd in Astros' franchise history, succeeding Tom Lawless.
+On April 6, Dallas Keuchel made his first Opening Day start for Houston, who hosted the Cleveland Indians and triumphed, 2–0.
 In the first round of the June MLB draft, the Astros selected third baseman Alex Bregman at number 2 overall and outfielder Kyle Tucker at number 5.
-The same day, the Astros promoted 2012 number one overall selection Carlos Correa the major leagues, and he achieved a number of rare feats related to brevity of career span that led to selection as June AL Rookie of the Month.

 The Astros sent Dallas Keuchel and Jose Altuve to the AL All-Star squad.
 Keuchel was named starting pitcher for the AL, while Altuve was voted as starting second baseman.
-Craig Biggio was inducted into the National Baseball Hall of Fame and Museum on July 29, making him the first player to be inducted as a Houston Astro, along with one-time teammate Randy Johnson, who was instrumental in the Astros' 1998 National League Central division title run.
+Craig Biggio became the first player to be inducted into the Baseball Hall of Fame as an Astro on July 29, along with former teammate Randy Johnson.
+On August 21, Mike Fiers tossed the 11th no-hitter in club history, and first at Minute Maid Park, against the Los Angeles Dodgers.